BenThurber/CodeReviewBot/README.md

 Slack users are shuffled into a random pool (a random sample) and picked until none are left.
 If any users weren't picked from the last round (i.e. you request a code review, but your name is the last one in the pool) they are added to the top of the next round.
+The state of the code review round is saved persistantly in `obj/` with Python's pickle library, so the bot server can be started and stopped without losing the order of code reviews.

 ### Usage
 In Slack a merge request is chosen by typing `/review <URL>`